Taking Perspective a Step Further

 Note: The angle of an object can be repositioned and its vanishing points will remain on the same horizon as other established objects, but you can not change your viewpoint of that object without changing the position of the horizon.
 Consequently, if you begin a drawing sitting down, you must carry out the drawing sitting down.
 If you are standing, remain standing and so forth.

 Final Note: The distance of the vanishing points with respect to the object plays an important role in its representation.
 The closer the points are to the model, the more distorted it will appear.
 It is important to place the vanishing points at a distance, otherwise the images will look distorted.
+(45• angle serves as a useful guide.)

 Other pages of interest